ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2002-01-01-participatory-design.md

 tags: ['sectionHead']
 ---

-Once you have your logic model outcomes and resources in place - which you have determined with teens and community stakeholders - it can be beneficial to use a participatory design process to determine activities and outputs.
+Once you have your logic model outcomes and resources in place - which you have determined community stakeholders, including teens - it can be beneficial to use a participatory design process to determine activities and outputs.
 In this section of the module we’ll provide an overview of participatory design and ideas on how you can get started integrating the technique into your connected learning work.
 The terms participatory design and co-design are often used interchangeably.

-Participatory design (also called co-design) brings people together in a similar way as design thinking but is not as structured in terms of steps one cycles through.
 Through participatory design, co-designers learn together and work towards solutions to a common design goal.

 <div class="callout videos" markdown="1">
 <iframe src="https://www.youtube.com/embed/CyT3xDRunRM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <div class="videotime">1:38</div></div>

-According to the team behind the [VRtality project](https://www.vrtality.org/about/our-philosophy/){:target="_blank"} (see below), the overarching principles of participatory design are:
+The overarching principles of participatory design are<sup>1</sup>:
 - All co-designers are equal partners
 - Every opinion is valid and of equal importance
 - Design takes place without constraints
 - There are no preconceived notions

 Within those co-design principles, the following elements are critical:
-- Relationships: centered on trust and power sharing
+- **Relationships**: centered on trust and power sharing
-- Flexibility and agility: centered on scaffolding learning, risk taking and failure
+- **Flexibility and agility**: centered on scaffolding learning, risk taking and failure
-- Teamwork: centered on embracing different perspectives and varying levels of expertise
+- **Teamwork**: centered on embracing different perspectives and varying levels of expertise
-- Openness to learning: centered on co-learning, new ideas, and not being an expert
+- **Openness to learning**: centered on co-learning, new ideas, and not being an expert

 We are using participatory design in this module as it is a highly customizable approach for learning with and from community members - including teens - and building programs and services based on that learning.